 While our common stock is quoted on the OTCQB Venture Market of the OTC Markets, our common stock is thinly traded and should be considered an illiquid investment.
 The market price of our common stock will likely be highly volatile, as is the stock market in general, and the market for over the counter quoted stocks in particular.
 Some of the factors that may materially affect the market price of our common stock are beyond our control, such as conditions or trends in the industry in which we operate or sales of our common stock.
 These factors may materially adversely affect the market price of our common stock, regardless of our performance.
-In addition, the illiquidity and volatility of our common stock may make it more difficult for us to raise additional capital or successfully implement our recapitalization strategy.
-Any further impact on our ability to successfully implement our recapitalization strategy will likely continue to adversely affect our ability to execute our long-term business strategy, including any efforts to use equity capital to finance selective acquisitions, reduce our indebtedness or fund our operations.
+In addition, the illiquidity and volatility of our common stock may make it more difficult for us to raise additional capital or successfully implement our recapitalization strategy will likely continue to adversely affect our ability to execute our long-term business strategy, including any efforts to use equity capital to finance selective acquisitions, reduce our indebtedness or fund our operations.